 Echinopora, or chalice coral, can be found surrounding the islands of the Indo-Pacific region, including Figi, Tonga, Solomon Islands, and the Great Barrier Reef.
 This stony coral has been maintained within captive reef systems in the United States since 1996.
 Echinopora is a favorite amongst hobby level aquarium enthusiasts.

 Echinopora requires intense lighting for the overall health and best coloration.
-Reef experts have found that the lighting intensities offered to the Echinopora coral directly affected the intensity, or lack thereof, of the coral.
-Metal halide lighting or a large bank of output fluorescent or compact fluorescent bulbs will dictate the color intensity of the Echinopora.
-If not provided proper lighting, the colors of the Echinopora may fade, or even perish if they do not receive enough energy.
+Reef experts have found that the lighting intensities offered to the coral directly affected the intensity, or lack thereof, of the coral.
+Metal halide lighting or a large bank of output fluorescent or compact fluorescent bulbs will dictate the color intensity of the coral.
+If not provided proper lighting, the colors may fade, or even perish if they do not receive enough energy.

 Aquarium Aclimation Of Echinopora